adbo-ITU/ITU-Operating-Systems-and-C/22-Lab2-attacklab/README.md

 0x556092b0:     0x79    0x28    0x40    0x00    0x00    0x00    0x00    0x00
 ```

 We can see that our input bytes start at address `0x55609288`.
 The last line shows the address (`0x402879`) of the original instruction that we would normally return to - but we will overwrite this address with the address to our exploit code instead.
+It should be noted at we do not need to put our exploit code precisely at `$rsp` - we could put it anywhere inside the shown memory as long as we "return" to that place in the memory.

 We can now create our final buffer overflow input: